pwall567/pipelines/README.md

 ## Escaping Strings

-The library also includes functions for "escaping" strings for use in HTML, XML _etc_.
+The library also includes functions for &ldquo;escaping&rdquo; strings for use in HTML, XML _etc_.
-The following pipeline classes are available, all of them taking Unicode characters and emitting a sanitised form of the
+The following pipeline classes are available, all of them taking Unicode characters and emitting a sanitised form of the input (but note that URIs should be piped through a UTF8 encoder before URI encoding):
-input:

 - `HTMLEncoder`: encodes `<` as `&amp;lt;`, `&amp;` as `&amp;amp;` _etc._
 - `XMLEncoder`: as above, but for the more limited set of XML escaped characters
 - `URIEncoder`: encodes special characters, _e.g._ `&amp;` as `%26`, for use in a URI
 - `SchemaURIEncoder`: as above, but allows `$` to pass through unencoded (for encoding JSON Schema URI fragments)
+- `FullURIEncoder`: as above, but allows URI syntax characters (&ldquo;`:`&rdquo;, &ldquo;`/`&rdquo; _etc._) to pass through unencoded

-And the following classes perform the reverse function, taking the "escaped" form and converting back to the original:
+And the following classes perform the reverse function, taking the &ldquo;escaped&rdquo; form and converting back to the
+original:

 - `HTMLDecoder`
 - `XMLDecoder`